msteenhagen/tapes/content/posts/session-10.md

 ---
 title: "Fri 14 Apr 2023: After the revolution ✊"
+subtitle: "Friday 14 April 2023"
-description: "Why not settle in for a Friday free online film night with your chums are provolol?
+description: "Why not settle in for a free online Friday film night with your chums at provolol?
 No Netflix, just chill.
 Bring strangers, acquaintances, and any snacks you like.
 See you there :3"
 date: 2023-04-07T23:47:00+01:00
 # tldr:
 draft: true